S.H.I.E.L.D.

 Main article: S.W.O.R.D. (comics)

-S.W.O.R.D.
-(Sentient World Observation and Response Department), works with S.H.I.E.L.D. but specializes in extraterrestrial threats.
-It is first introduced in Astonishing X-Men (vol. 3) #6 (Dec.
-2004), written by Joss Whedon.
-Dialogue in the stories depicting both organizations has been ambiguous on whether S.W.O.R.D. is a branch of S.H.I.E.L.D. or a sister agency.
+Astonishing X-Men vol.3, #6 (Dec.
+2004), written by Joss Whedon introduced the governmental organization S.W.O.R.D.
+(Sentient World Observation and Response Department), which works with S.H.I.E.L.D. but specializing in extraterrestrial threats.
+Dialogue in the stories depicting both organizations have been ambiguous on whether S.W.O.R.D. is a branch of S.H.I.E.L.D. or a sister agency.

 A similar group as S.W.O.R.D., likewise affiliated with the U.N., is Starcore, which has worked with S.H.I.E.L.D. on several projects of joint interest, including establishing and maintaining a crewed facility on Earth's Moon.